XronTrix10/Telegram-Leecher/README.md

 ## **💡 Features**

+- Easy To Use With Bot Commands ( Update 🔥 )
 - Powerful Video Converter, Convert Videos to mp4 / mkv ( New 🔥)
 - Get Restrricted Content From Telegram ( Beta Stage )
 - Added Custom Name support